 Women who are dissatisfied with the shape and natural position of their breasts may wish to consider a breast lift.
 A breast lift, also known as a mastopexy, is a cosmetic surgery procedure that can raise and reshape a woman’s breasts and reduce the size of the areola if necessary.

 The procedure is especially beneficial to women whose breasts have begun to sag as a result of genetics, aging, pregnancy, and/or nursing.
 A semi-permanent procedure, a breast lift tightens up the tissues to create a more aesthetically pleasing breast shape.

 The breast lift surgery itself is performed on an outpatient basis and takes anywhere from one to four hours to complete.
 Patients are given a general anesthetic.
-During the breast lift procedure, the surgeon will make an anchor shaped incision in the breast fold and around the nipple area.
+During the breast lift procedure, Board Certified Plastic Surgeon, Dr. William K. Boss will make an anchor-shaped incision in the breast fold and around the nipple area.
 Excess breast skin will be removed and the nipple will be re-positioned in order to achieve the desired aesthetic result.

 After a breast lift surgery, the patient will be wrapped in a surgical garment and required to wear a surgical bra in the weeks to come.
-It is common for breast lift patients to experience some degree of swelling, discomfort and bruising in the initial period following surgery.
+It is common for breast lift patients to experience some degree of swelling, discomfort, and bruising in the initial period following surgery.
 A surgeon may prescribe pain medication to help minimize discomfort.
-A breast lift patient may also experience numbness in the breast area for six weeks or longer.